Hiring teens and college students at your restaurant? Here's what to know

 You’ll also want to pay specific attention to two areas: food safety and conflict resolution.
 Proper food handling is smart business for a restaurant; it’s important not to assume that your new hire understands your local food code in and out.

 Nearly every job in an eatery has contact with your customers, not all of whom are going to be having a great day.
-So, walk your college-age food expediters through difficult interactions (belligerent diners, complaints) before they happen and explain what remedies are available (free meals or the intervention of a manager).
+So, walk your college-age food expediters through difficult interactions (rude diners, complaints) before they happen and explain what remedies are available (free meals or the intervention of a manager).
 This will give your new team members autonomy yet also demonstrate that you or senior staff is available to support them.

 You’re good at hiring teens.
 Now, how do you retain them?